-Its properties are primarily located in strong trade areas characterized by high spending power.
+Also, the company’s properties are primarily located in strong trade areas characterized by higher spending power.
 This helps the company attract top grocers and retailers.
-Regency also has a cluster of industry-leading grocers which augurs well for steady cash flows generation and long-term growth.
+Its investments in value-accretive developments also augur well.

 Here is what our quantitative model predicts:

-Public Storage PSA, scheduled to release earnings on May 1, has an Earnings ESP of +1.15% and currently carries a Zacks Rank of 3.
-You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+Healthpeak Properties, Inc. PEAK, slated to release fourth-quarter earnings on Feb 11, has an Earnings ESP of +1.15% and carries a Zacks Rank of 3, at present.
+You can see the complete list of today’s Zacks #1 Rank stocks here.

-Welltower, Inc. WELL, set to report quarterly numbers on Apr 30, has an Earnings ESP of +0.58% and a carries a Zacks Rank of 3.
+Vornado Realty Trust VNO, set to report quarterly numbers on Feb 18, has an Earnings ESP of +5.62% and carries a Zacks Rank of 3, currently.

-Mid-America Apartment Communities, Inc. MAA, slated to report first-quarter results on May 1, has an Earnings ESP of +0.29% and holds a Zacks Rank of 3.
+Host Hotels & Resorts, Inc. HST, scheduled to release December-end quarter results on Feb 19, has an Earnings ESP of +1.52% and currently holds a Zacks Rank #3.

 Note: Anything related to earnings presented in this write-up represent funds from operations (FFO) — a widely used metric to gauge the performance of REITs.

 Last year, it generated $24 billion in global revenues.
 By 2020, it's predicted to blast through the roof to $77.6 billion.
 Famed investor Mark Cuban says it will produce "the world's first trillionaires," but that should still leave plenty of money for regular investors who make the right trades early.